HY-OHTUPROJ-OSRM/osrm-project/doc/Schedule.md

 ## Weekly Schedule

+The goal amount of work is 6 hours per day from 9:00 to 15:00 with free weekends

 | Day  | Time     | Meeting                   | Duration |
 |------|----------|---------------------------|----------|
 | Mon  | 9:15 AM  | Daily Scrum               | 15 min   |